huggingface/lerobot/examples/7_get_started_with_real_robot.md

 poetry install --sync --extras "koch"
 ```

-Next, connect the leader arm (the smaller one) to a 5V power supply and the follower arm to a 12V power supply.
+Next, connect the leader arm (the smaller one) to the 5V power supply and the follower arm to the 12V power supply.
 Then, connect both arms to your computer via USB.

 **Pro tip**

 In the upcoming sections, you'll learn how our code functions by experimenting with Python scripts in your terminal.
 If this is your first time using the tutorial, we highly recommend going through these steps.
-Once you're more familiar, you can streamline the process by directly running the teleoperate script:
+Once you're more familiar, you can streamline the process by directly running the teleoperate script (which is detailed further in the tutorial):
 ```bash
 python lerobot/scripts/control_robot.py teleoperate \
   --robot-path lerobot/configs/robot/koch.yaml \